KlaraMartinsson/BREATHE/README.md

 * In the left-hand side navigation bar click pages
 * Then in the source section you choose Main and select Root from the folder selection dropdown menu.
 * Click on save and you then get the URL.
-All codes, files and images have been added in Github by using Git commands: git add ., git commit and git push.
+* All codes, files and images have been added in Github by using Git commands: git add ., git commit and git push.

 ## Credits

 ### Content
 * The content on the website is written mostly from the Ai chat ["Shako"](https://shako.ai/) or by Klara Martinsson.
 * The icons in the bottom were from [Font Awesome](https://fontawesome.com/)
-* I used inspiration from the Love Running project from codeinstitue program when doing the footer and menu nav bar.
+* I used inspiration from the [Love Running project](https://github.com/KlaraMartinsson/love-running/blob/main/assets/css/style.css) from codeinstitue program when doing the footer and menu nav bar.
 * I got help with my code by looking at Izabella Lopez project. ["Checkup-dublin"](https://izabellalopes.github.io/checkup-dublin/index.html) I needed to get my navigation bar with the circles responsive at smaller screens.
-I wanted them to become columns but it didnt work for me with just "colums: 2;" so I saw her code with her similar circles in testimonals that worked.
+I wanted them to become columns but it didnt work for me with just "colums: 2;" so I saw her code with her similar circles in testimonals that worked for her.
 The code I used from her was "grid-template-columns: 1fr 1fr"
 ### Media
 * The hero image that is the big picture that follows with on all the pages is taken from [Pexels](https://www.pexels.com/sv-se/).
 * The illustrations are from [Storyset](https://storyset.com/).
+* The guided meditation video is taken from [Youtube](https://www.youtube.com/watch?v=cyMxWXlX9sU&t=1s).

+## Acknowledgements
+I would like to say thank you to these that helped me with this project.
+* My slack collegues, for clearing up on questions of about the course.
+* My family and friends for checking out the webpage on their screens and giving critic.